Osborne Clarke (London, Bristol, Reading)

 OC's headquarters have also now moved from Bristol to London, with Bristol being labelled the firm's 'home town'.
 This was a sensible move as its London office continues to pull in first class work and is more and more likely to be seen on deals alongside the likes of Travers Smith and Macfarlanes.

-OC performed extremely well in RollOnFriday's 2016 UK Firm of the Year survey
+OC continues to performs extremely well in RollOnFriday's Firm of the Year survey

 NB: the salaries listed in the table are for London.
 You're not on quite as much in the regions.
 NQs in Bristol get £47k and in Reading, £50k.